 Step 2: Talk with Debbie Hubbs our parish administrator, for general information and questions regarding the availability of facilities and clergy.

 Step 4: Complete the necessary paperwork.
 Our wedding brochure includes information about fees, music, attendants, and basic requirements.
 It also provides guidelines for photographers and florists.
 After reading these details, you’ll complete the wedding information form and the Declaration of Intention.
-This will be provided at your meeting with Fr.
-Jackson.

 Step 5: Meet for Premarital Counseling.
 While your wedding is very important to us, the health of your relationship after marriage is even more important.
 Once married, couples often need help living into the vows they have taken and need practical skills to help keep their love alive.
 Four sessions of premarital counseling will assist you in identifying your strengths as a couple as well as ways to nurture your marriage so that it can become the fulfilling, lifelong relationship which God intended it to be.